-Many players think that endgame is a very complicated part of the game, while in fact it is one of the simplest and the most straightforward.
-In the endgame, where only few pieces are present on the board, it is not uncommon to see players calculating 20 moves ahead.
+Many players think that endgame is a very complicated part of the game, while in fact, it is one of the simplest and the most straightforward.
+In the endgame, where only a few pieces are present on the board, it is not uncommon to see players calculating 20 moves ahead.
 Everything is very precise and if you have the right plan, and know how the endgames should be treated you most likely will be able to win the game or at least to draw it (unless you are like 3 pawns down).

 Endgame is the only part of the game, where an amateur with enough preparation (and favorable position) can hold against a seasoned GM.
 By simply realizing that and spending time on this part of the game you will start making progress in no time.

 Many chess players study endgames incorrectly.
-They simply follow the tutorials from Endgame Manuals, read how certain positions should be played and think that’s already enough to understand what’s going on.
+They simply follow the tutorials from Endgame Manuals, read how certain positions should be played, and think that’s already enough to understand what’s going on.

-That reminds me how my first chess coach was explaining the famous “short side defense” in Rook endgames.
+That reminds me of how my first chess coach was explaining the famous “short side defense” in Rook endgames.
 Everything was crystal clear.
 But when he set up a position and altered the move order a bit I was totally lost.
 The position did not look anything like what he demonstrated previously.
 I did not know how to proceed.